RBK-D-IT/digital-development-playbook/docs/devops-and-automation/cicd-pipeline-and-automation.md

 **Steps in the CI Stage**:

-- **Build**: The application is compiled, packaged, or containerized as needed.
+- **Build**: The application is compiled, packaged, or containerised as needed.
 - **Automated Testing**:
   - **Unit Tests**: Validate individual components or functions.
   - **Integration Tests**: Ensure that services interact correctly.